viniciuskegler/viniciuskegler/README.md

 - 📚 Graduated in System Analysis and Development

-I recently graduated in System Analysis and Development I am a junior developer working with Java, Angular, SQL and Android.
+I recently graduated in System Analysis and Development I am a junior developer working with Java, Angular and PSQL.

 ##